-Undergraduate Coordinator: Dr. Brian Shoup
+Undergraduate Coordinator: Dr. Leslie Baker

-Office: 194 Bowen Hall
+Office: 113 Bowen Hall

 The Department of Political Science and Public Administration offers a Bachelor of Arts degree (B.A.) for individuals who have an interest in politics and who seek careers in the law, in federal, state, or local government (either administrative or elective), in the diplomatic service, with international organizations, in the business world, or in teaching.
-The Department also offers a Master of Arts degree in Political Science (M.A.), a National Association of Public Affairs and Administration Accredited graduate professional degree in Public Administration (M.P.P.A.) and a Ph.D. in Public Policy and Administration which prepare students for careers in the public service.
-Interested students should consult the undergraduate or graduate coordinator
+The Department also offers a Master of Arts degree in Political Science (M.A.), a Network of Schools of Public Policy, Affairs, and Administration Accredited graduate professional degree in Public Administration (M.P.P.A.) and a Ph.D. in Public Policy and Administration which prepare students for careers in the public service.
+Interested students should consult the undergraduate or graduate coordinator.